pasqal-io/qadence/docs/tutorials/qml/ml_tools/data_and_config.md

 - `compute_setup` (**str**): Determines the compute device configuration: 1.`"auto"` (automatically selects GPU if available), 2. `"gpu"` - (forces GPU usage and errors if no GPU is detected), and 3. `"cpu"` (Forces the use of the CPU).

 - `backend` (**str**): Specifies the communication backend for distributed training.
 Common options are `"gloo"` (default), `"nccl"` (optimized for GPUs), or `"mpi"`, depending on your setup.
+It should be one of the backends supported by `torch.distributed`.
+For further details, please look at [torch backends](https://pytorch.org/docs/stable/distributed.html#torch.distributed.Backend)

 > Notes:
-> - *Logging Specific Callbacks*: Logging is availiable only through the main process, i.e. process 0.
-Model logging, plotting, logging metrics will only be performed for a single process, even is multiple processes are run.
+> - *Logging Specific Callbacks*: Logging is available only through the main process, i.e. process 0.
+Model logging, plotting, logging metrics will only be performed for a single process, even if multiple processes are run.
-> - *Training specific callbacks*: Callbacks specific to training, e.g., `EarlyStopping`, `LRSchedulerStepDecay`, etc will be called from each process.
+> - *Training with specific callbacks*: Callbacks specific to training, e.g., `EarlyStopping`, `LRSchedulerStepDecay`, etc will be called from each process.
 > - `PrintMetrics` (set through the `print_every` argument in `TrainCongig`) is available from all processes.